Supporting LGBT+ Rights and the LGBT+ community in Cuba

 2010 Alberto Roque returns to the UK to take part in an FBU LGBT+ school at Wortley Hall

-2011 The NASUWT give financial support for the production of education and publicity materials for IDAHO campaigns in Cuba
+2011 The NASUWT gives financial support for the production of education and publicity materials for IDAHO campaigns in Cuba

 2012 FBU Regional Secretary Pete Wilcox participates in IDAHO activities in Havana, taking part in panel discussions and being at the head of the conga.

-2014 CSC organises a LGBT delegation to take part in IDAHO activities and meet with LGBT activists
+2014 CSC organises a LGBT+ delegation to take part in IDAHO activities and meet with activists

 2018 Mariela Castro speaks in London at Latin America 2019.
 During her stay she visits ‘Gays the Word’ bookshop and meets with representatives from Switchboard, LGBT+ History Month, Open Doors and other LGBT+ organisations and campaigns